Day Trip to Tossa de Mar from Barcelona: Complete Guide

 The trails along the rocky cliffs will take you to beautiful coves and beaches where you can discover some secrets spots of Costa Brava.

-I didn’t get a chance to do this but I could spot some hikers along the cliffs and the views looked incredible!
 Plus, you’ll be rewarded with a swim in the hidden coves.

 A view of the rocky cliffs next to the sea in Tossa de Mar